utmstack/UTMStack/etc/README.md

 # Containers

-Base configs and Docker files to generate UTMStack required containers and ISO
+Base configs and files to generate UTMStack containers and ISO